 - The categories of sources from which the businesses collect personal information;

-- The categories of personal information sold or disclosed for a business purpose;
+- The types of personal information sold or disclosed for a business purpose;

 - The categories of third parties to whom the personal information was sold or disclosed for a business purpose; and

-- The purpose of collecting or selling personal information.
+- The reason for collecting or selling personal information.

-- The categories of consumer’s personal information collected in the preceding 12 months.
+- The categories of personal information collected in the preceding 12 months.

 Right to Portability

-Interestingly, this right is included as a clause under the right to access.
+Interestingly, this right is a clause under the right to access.

-Upon receiving a verifiable consumer request from a consumer, businesses should take the necessary steps to deliver the required personal information, free of charge to the consumer.
+Upon receiving a valid consumer request from a consumer, businesses should take the necessary steps to deliver the required personal information, free of charge to the consumer.
 The information may be delivered by mail or electronically.
-If the information is provided electronically, then it should be in a portable, technically feasible, and readily useable format that allows the consumer to transfer it to another entity "without hindrance."
+If provided electronically, then it should be in a portable, technically feasible, and readily useable format that allows the consumer to transfer it to another entity “without hindrance.”

 Businesses do not have to provide personal information to consumers if:

-- The requests are submitted more than twice in a 12-month period and the businesses have already responded and carried them out.
+- They submit requests more than twice in 12 months, and the businesses have already responded and carried them out.

-- It was collected for a single, one-time transaction, and if the information is not sold or retained by the business.
+- The information was collected for a single, one-time transaction, and if the information is not sold or retained by the business.

-- It is not used to re-identify consumers, and the information cannot be considered personal anymore.
+- They cannot use it to re-identify consumers, and the information is no longer considered personal.